actfong/fromatob-k8s-workshop/0-SettingTheScene.md

 ### What you have learned in this section

-1. Overview of the relevant technologies
+1. Wire your `gcloud` client to the correct Google Cloud project
 2. How to create a container-cluster on Google Kubernetes Engine (a.k.a. **GKE**)
 3. Wire your `kubectl` client to the correct GKE cluster
-4. Wire your `gcloud` client to the correct Google Cloud project